Poinpy: Development

 Poinpy was developed by Ojiro Fumoto, as a part of Netflix's partnership with Devolver Digital.
 Development was a collaboration between Fumoto and Error403 (a Japanese illustrator).
 Fumoto handled the game design and programming, and Error403 created the artwork and animations.
 The design of Poinpy was in a part a response to Fumoto's previous game, Downwell.
 Fumoto believed that the high level of difficulty in Downwell blocked off many players from discovering the combo mechanic that he found most fun, so Poinpy was developed to be more accessible in terms of difficulty and controls.
 Despite this, when game designer Derek Yu beat the entire game in a weekend, it caused concern over the game being too easy.

 The soundtrack was composed by Calum Bowen.

 Poinpy left Netflix Games on June 10, 2025.

+On July 22, 2026, Poinpy was back added to the Google Play Store and App Store, and a Netflix account is no longer required to play.

 Reception

 Poinpy was positively received by critics, scoring 87/100 on reviews aggregation website Metacritic based on 7 reviews.
 Shaun Musgrave's review on TouchArcade called the game "compelling and challenging, simple to pick up but with satisfying depth" and made many comparisons to Downwell.
 Ana Diaz of Polygon described the game as "delirious and smooth as hell." and that "Despite being free...Poinpy is as compelling as some of the best paid mobile games out there."
 GameSpots Kyle Hilliard rated the game highly, but criticized the soundtrack for being "more annoying than charming" and for the lack of a high score system.

 Edge described the game as a "high-wire act combined with a game of billiards, one where you can take your next shot while the ball’s still moving" in a glowing review.
 They would later declare Poinpy its Mobile Game of the Year, and 7th best game overall in its 2022 Edge Awards issue.
 Here they would write that the game had "all the hallmarks of classic Nintendo", Fumoto's previous employer, yet it far surpassed all the released Nintendo mobile games to date.
 The game was also nominated for Mobile Game of the Year at the 26th Annual D.I.C.E.
 Awards, losing out to Marvel Snap.